sanyaade-teachings/thetaStudioReload/README.md

 Any number of clients can connect.
 You can connect from any browser (desktop or mobile), or you can connect from a mobile WebView widget of a native app (this should work on all mobile platforms that supports a Web widget, Android, iOS, Windows Phone, Firefox OS, Tizen, etc).

-## Get started quickly
+## Getting started

-The easiest way to get started is to download the [HyperReload](http://hyperreload.com), product package (available for Linux, OS X, and Windows).
-The download includes documentation and tutorials, and the full source code (which you can modify as needed).

-## Running from source

 HyperReload uses [node-webkit](https://github.com/rogerwang/node-webkit) as its runtime (an amazing piece of software).

-There is no need to do an actual build, you can clone the source, then run using node-webkit.
-Just place the node-webkit [executable files](https://github.com/rogerwang/node-webkit) in the same folder as package.json and launch node-webkit.
+To run HyperReload, there is no need to do an actual build, just clone the source, then run using node-webkit.
+Just place the node-webkit [executable files](https://github.com/rogerwang/node-webkit) in the same folder as package.json and launch the node-webkit executable file.

-## Building from source

-There is a script that can build stand-alone redistributable packages:

-     hyper/build/buildHyper.rb

-In addition, there is a script 'buildPlugin.rb' that you should copy and modify to customise the build (e.g. defining the name of the package to build).

-buildPlugin.rb may include localConfig.rb, if it exists.
-Use it for non-version-controlled settings.

-This script requires that a directory named 'node-webkit-bin-0.8.0' exists parallel to the HyperReload source dir.
-This directory contains the uncompressed node-webkit binaries.
-Note that depending on the version of node-webkit used, you must update the directory names and executabe names in the build script.

-If you want to use a different version of node-webkit, replace "0.8.0" in this example with the number of your chosen version.
-You must also change the function "nodeWebKitVersion" in buildPlugin.rb, or override it in localConfig.rb.

-Folder structure:

-    HyperReload
-    node-webkit-bin-0.8.0
-        node-webkit-v0.8.0-linux-ia32
-            creadits.html
-            libffmpegsumo.so
-            nw
-            nw.pak
-            nwsnapshot
-        node-webkit-v0.8.0-linux-x64
-            ...
-        node-webkit-v0.8.0-osx-ia32
-            ...
-        node-webkit-v0.8.0-win-ia32
-            ...

-## Documentation and issue tracker

-Documentation and downloads for HyperReload are on [hyperreload.com](http://hyperreload.com).

-Developer documentation and design documents are on the [HyperReload GitHub wiki] (https://github.com/divineprog/HyperReload/wiki/_pages).

-Use the [Github issue tracker](https://github.com/divineprog/HyperReload/issues) to report bugs, ask questions, and make suggestions (there are labels for different issue types you can use).

 ## How to use HyperReload

 ### 1. Launch the HyperReload desktop application

-Download [HyperReload](http://hyperreload.com), unzip the download file and launch the  application.

 When you run HyperReload on your desktop machine, it will start a local web server and listen for file updates, notifying connected clients to reload when files are saved.